 – Jeff the Rovin’ Recycler, 260-5262.
 Will buy and pick up most metals, including radiators, screen doors, stainless steel, silverware, aluminum cans and other aluminum items, catalytic converters, wire, copper, brass, lead, alloys and pipe fittings.
 Can provide a walk-through of your site to determine what can be recycled.
 Call for more information.

-Glass is treated differently than other recyclables as it cannot be baled like other materials.
-Unlike other recyclables, glass is too costly to ship to nearby recycling centers.
-However, we now have several options for recycling glass in the Flathead Valley.
-Recycled glass is a virtually free building material that can be used in everything from roads to backfill to insulation.
-Many communities across the country are now successfully using glass crushers to create building materials.
+Glass is treated differently than other recyclables as it cannot be baled and is too costly to ship to nearby recycling centers.
+However, recycled glass is a virtually free building material that can be used in everything from roads to backfill to insulation.
+Many communities across the country are now successfully using glass crushers to create building and landscaping materials.

-Glass can be recycled at the following locations:
+Glass can be recycled at the following location THROUGH NOVEMBER 30TH, 2018:

 Instead of flushing or pouring down the drain, take unused medicines to county drop-off sites for safe disposal.
 This is a free, anonymous, public service provided by local law enforcement agencies.
 They are the only agencies currently legally permitted to collect unwanted medications.

 Quick and easy drop boxes are located at:

 – Accessible 24 hours a day 7 days a week